 While tourism can, and sometimes does, use storytelling to promote alternative solutions, it is locked into the dominant neoliberal economic system focused on exponential profit-making.
 Significant progress is needed to shift the dominant extractive paradigm and position tourism as a catalyst for transformational change, as stakeholders have yet to embrace a regenerative mindset centered on altering human relationships with the rest of nature, from extraction towards kinship.
 This presentation discusses how storytelling in tourism can support humans reconnecting with nature as a prerequisite for undertaking the paradigm shift toward regeneration.
 Insights from two regenerative tourism PhD projects will be shared drawing from qualitative case study findings in diverse contexts.
 Although these contexts vary geographically and culturally, they share similarities in approaching human-nature synergy, drawing from local heritage, ancestral traditions, and identity, all rooted in a profound connection between human agency, land, well-being, and more-than-human ethos.

-connection and healing, changing the roles of tourism stakeholders from extractive toward regenerative.
+Findings indicate that storytelling can contribute to changing the narrative from separation to one of connection and healing, changing the roles of tourism stakeholders from extractive toward regenerative.
 Storytelling supports the collective work of creating a shared understanding of a place's key patterns, dynamics, and potential, transforming local social contexts to create new realities.
 It has the power to shape new behaviors and knowledge capable of shifting mindsets towards fundamental changes in how humans relate among themselves and with nature, ultimately influencing tourism development.
 When adopting regenerative tourism approaches, an ongoing role is to increase the capacity of all tourism stakeholders to unlearn extractive approaches and align them/ourselves with the regenerative potential of nature and their intrinsic interconnectedness.